Are probiotics good for dogs? Dog probiotics, explained

 These symptoms will usually resolve after a few days.
 If they are severe, stop giving your dog the probiotic supplement and talk to your veterinarian.
 They may recommend reducing the dose or trying a different product.

-Probiotics are classified as nutritional supplements, which means they are not very tightly regulated in the United States.
+Probiotics are classified as nutritional supplements.
 Unfortunately, some of the probiotics available for purchase are made by disreputable companies that produce inferior products.
 Here are some tips for buying high-quality probiotics and avoiding products that are a waste of your money:

 • Consult with your veterinarian.
 They can have experience with good probiotics made by reliable manufacturers.